 Critics of the FLDS maintain that underage females are often forced into marriages with older men.

 Eleven of 12 suspects from the 2008 raid on the Yearning for Zion (YFZ) Ranch have been tried and convicted on charges of child sexual assault, bigamy, or performing an unlawful marriage.
-Lloyd H. Barlow, the doctor indicted on three charges of failure to report child abuse, has not been prosecuted.
+The charges against Lloyd H. Barlow, the doctor indicted on three charges of failure to report child abuse, were dismissed.

 1930s - Fundamentalists who practiced polygamy are excommunicated by the Mormon church and settle in Arizona.